StevenBlack/vocab/million-dollar-words.md

 ### pismire
-Another word for "ant."
+An "ant."
 You can use it to refer to the little bug, or to describe something equally tiny.
-It's a good word to use when you're annoyed with someone, as in: "I'm tired of your pismire hobbies that leave no time for more important things."
-Pronounced PISS-MIRE.

 ### pithy